mmclhugo1/wandisco-documentation/docs/quickstarts/preparation/aws_vm_creation.md

 The template contains initialization parameters for the VM, and pre-installs the required services.

+_This file has been configured to work with an Ubuntu LTS image._

 ## Required parameters

 The variables required to create a suitable VM are:

 * The [AMI ID](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), which defines the operating system and configuration of the VM.

+  _Use an Ubuntu LTS image to ensure compatiblity with the cloud-init template._

   See the [Ubuntu AMI Locator](https://cloud-images.ubuntu.com/locator/ec2/) for a list of IDs.
 We recommend using the current Amazon quickstart AMI ID for Ubuntu 18.04 LTS (`ami-07ebfd5b3428b6f4d`).